opalj/opal/DEVELOPING_OPAL/tools/src/main/resources/org/opalj/hermes/queries/ClassLoaderAPIUsage.markdown

-#ClassLoader API Usage
+# ClassLoader API Usage

-Extracts the usage of `java.lang.ClassLoader` methods within a given project and also checks for custom class loaders.
+Extracts the usage of methods of `java.lang.ClassLoader` in a project and also checks for custom class loaders.

 - detects custom ClassLoaders that extend the `java.lang.ClassLoader`class.